emanuel0808/flatiron-frontend-phase-1-project/README.md

 - **Detailed Car Information**: Each car listing includes a high-resolution image, make, model, year, color, price, and a captivating description that highlights its unique features and qualities.

-- **Search and Filter**: Users can easily search for specific cars using keywords or apply filters based on make, model, year, or price range.
+- **Search and Filter**: Users can easily search for specific cars using keywords or apply filters based on car name or color.

 - **User Authentication**: To make a purchase, users need to sign up and log in, ensuring a secure and personalized experience.